 A different approach was taken in \cite{okabe_attentive_2018} and \cite{zhu_self-attentive_2018}.
 The attention models used in these studies replaced the statistical pooling layer of an X-Vector model.
-The proposed models utilized TDNN to extract frame-level features from utterances.
+The proposed models utilized TDNN to extract features from short frames of the utterances.
 Attention models were then used to aggregate the features into an utterance-level embedding.
-The model proposed in \cite{zhu_self-attentive_2018} was evaluated against the NistSRE16 evaluation set \cite{NistSRE_2016} and the proposed model in \cite{okabe_attentive_2018} was evaluated against the VoxCeleb 1 test set \cite{nagrani_VoxCeleb}.
+The model proposed in \cite{zhu_self-attentive_2018} was evaluated against the NistSRE16 evaluation set \cite{NistSRE_2016} and the proposed model in \cite{okabe_attentive_2018} was evaluated against the VoxCeleb test set \cite{nagrani_VoxCeleb}.
 Both models showed substantial improvements compared to their baseline models.